hamlibdk/HAMLIB-SDK/README.md

 The preferred [MSYS2][] development environment for building Hamlib is now executed by typing **mingw64** at the [PowerShell][] prompt.

-### Release Notes: Tools 3.2.3.0
+### Release Notes: Tools 3.2.3.1

-**There are no current Tools Package Releases with this Base version.**

-Any **Tools** package that may be released in the future will comprise of a number of updates necessary to maintain the kit and its software development aims.
+The current [JTSDK64-Tools-3.2.3.1][] package can be found at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-3.2-Stream/JTSDK64-Tools-3.2.3.1.exe

 ************************************************************************************
 **The Project needs contributors - Especially for management and to write Cross-Language Documentation !**